A Genealogy of Optimizers

 SignSGD is rarely used as-is in practice — too brittle.
 But it cleanly demonstrates two things that turn out to matter for what comes next.
 The directionally normalized step (everything moves by ~lr) is doing most of the work that makes Adam great.
 The magnitude correction in m / sqrt(v) is a refinement, not the core mechanism.
 And you can pay almost nothing in optimizer state and still get serviceable training, especially if you add back just a momentum buffer to handle noise.

-Lion is the optimizer that emerged when Google Brain ran a massive program search over the space of optimizer update rules — they let an evolutionary algorithm hunt for new optimizers and Lion is what won.
-The result is striking: substantially simpler than AdamW, half the optimizer state, matches or beats AdamW on most large-scale benchmarks.
+Lion is the optimizer that emerged when Google Brain ran a massive program search over the space of optimizer update rules — they let an evolutionary algorithm hunt for new optimizers and Lion is what won.[6]
+The result is striking: substantially simpler than AdamW, half the optimizer state, and competitive with AdamW across many large-scale benchmarks — though its wins are task- and tuning-dependent, and several follow-ups found it needs careful sweeps to match AdamW on language models.
 The name stands for "EvoLved sIgn mOmeNtum."

 We have all the parts.
 SignSGD without momentum was brittle.
 The fix is: smooth the gradient first, then take the sign.
 The actual rule has one extra wrinkle — Lion uses two different mixing rates, one for taking the step and one for updating the momentum buffer: